darosh/px-stream/README.md

 📒 `NOTE` Preview inside device is rendered only when the track is active and the device is not collapsed to save resources, so you may see a glitch when switching back to that track.

-🧪 `DEV_NOTE` Do we want solo buttons in the floating window?
-And the mixer faders?
-And smooth fade in/out?

 <br>

 #### PX Mix View &mdash; Hotkeys